Makran: Princely State of Makaran

-The sultanate held onto the Makran coast throughout the period of British colonial rule, but eventually, only Gwadar was left in the hands of the sultan.
-On the independence of Pakistan, Makran became a district within the province of Balochistan, with the exception of an area of 800 km2 around Gwadar.
+Makran state was ruled by Gichki Nawabs, who were of Rajputs origin.
+Their ancestor, Jagat Singh had migrated from Rajputana in the 17th century and converted to Islam.
 In 1958 the Gwadar enclave was transferred to Pakistani control as part of the district of Makran.
 The entire region has been subdivided into new smaller districts over the years.

+Ancient Corridor of Makran

+Between 2500 B.C. and 1700 B.C., a maritime trade route existed in the Indian Ocean and the Persian Gulf(which continued into later periods), connecting three primary regions as described in ancient Akkadian inscriptions found in Iraq:

+1- Meluhha: This land, referred to as Meluhha in ancient texts, likely corresponds to the Maluku Islands in present-day Indonesia or possibly southeastern India.
+It was central to trade activities during that era.

+2- Magan: Known as Magan in Akkadian records, this region extended from Gujarat in India to Balochistan, Makran, Oman, Yemen, and the coasts of Somalia and Sudan.
+It served as a crucial hub for raw materials and maritime navigation.

+3- Dilmun: Identified as Dilmun, this area encompassed the Persian Gulf region, parts of southern Zagros, southern Khuzestan, Bahrain, and areas along the southern Persian Gulf.
+The name persists today in places like Bandar Deylam in southern Iran.

+According to these inscriptions, ships carrying up to 20 tons of goods (20,000 kilograms each) traversed this trade route regularly.

 Geography

 The narrow coastal plain rises rapidly into several mountain ranges.
 Of the 1000 km coastline, around 750 km are in Pakistan.
 The climate is dry with little rainfall.
 Makran is very sparsely inhabited, with much of the population concentrated in a string of small ports including Chabahar, Gwatar, Jiwani, Jask, Sirik, Gwadar (not to be confused with Gwatar), Pasni, Ormara and many smaller fishing villages.

 There is only one island off the coast of Makran, Astola Island, near Pasni although there are several small islets.
-The coastline can be divided into an eastern lagoon coastline and a western embayed coastline.
-The main lagoons are Miani Hor and Kalamat Hor.
-The main bays of the embayed coast are Gwadar Bay and Gwatar Bay.
+The coastline has a number of lagoons and bays.
+The main lagoons are Miani Hor, Khor Kalmat, and the Jiwani Coastal Wetland.
+The main bays are from east to west: Ormara East Bay, Ormara West Bay, Pasni Bay, Surbandar Bay, Gwadar East Bay, Gwadar West Bay and Gwatar Bay (which includes Jiwani Bay).
 This latter bay shelters a large mangrove forest and the nesting grounds of endangered turtle species.
 The Mirani Dam provides irrigation, flood prevention and water supply to Gwadar city.